software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 # Schedule

-- There's weekly sessions during which we will cover different topics
+- There are weekly sessions during which we will cover different topics
 - Attendance on weekly sessions is _mandatory_
 - During the first two weeks, we will cover topics that are important to grasp before starting to work on the project
-- The team work with the project starts on week three
-- During the team work we will learn about new topics, but most importantly we will learn how to apply our new knowledge in practice
+- During the team work we will learn about new topics, but most importantly we will learn how to apply our knowledge in practice
 - Both individual exercises and project exercises have _deadlines_
 - The detailed schedule can be found on the course page